pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

 * Popup behavior
 * Console messages filters

-To see the client settings in the options menu, you will need the [Custom Options Framework mod](https://www.nexusmods.com/pseudoregalia/mods/66).
+The AP mod utilizes the Custom Options Framework mod to show client settings.
 This mod adds a new "Mods" tab to the options menu, accessible from the main menu or when the game is paused.
 Make sure to click Apply or your changes will not be saved!

-Installation steps:

-1. Download the latest version of `custom_options_framework.zip`.
-2. Extract and move `custom_options_framework_p.pak` to the `Pseudoregalia_AP/pseudoregalia/Content/Paks/` folder.
+Releases include the Custom Options Framework mod for convenience, but you can find the original posting [on nexusmods](https://www.nexusmods.com/pseudoregalia/mods/66).